ProjectMoon/open-webui-filters/README.md

    detail in the instructions for interpreting results given to the LLM.
 By default, it gives detailed instructions.
 Turn this setting off if results are inconsistent, wrong, or missing.
+ - **Status Indicators:** If enabled, emit update events to the web UI, showing what the tool is doing and what search results it has found, or if it has encountered an error.

 The tool **will not run** without the User Agent and From headers set.
 This is because the public instance of the Nominatim API will block